Looking to get discovered, connect with other artists, or just express your artistic talents online? Become a YouTube cover sensation!

 Another popular approach is to deviate significantly from the composition of the original band.
-Was it created by a large ensemble?
+Did a large ensemble create it?
 What can you do with it on your own?
 Was the original performer male?
 What is a female spin like?
 Or was the original by a solo artist?
 What happens when you put a full band behind it?

 Remember, if fans wanted to hear the original, that’s what they’d seek out.
 So your version needs to offer a fresh perspective, adding value and your unique artistic expression and showcasing your talents.

 2. What you say and how you say it matters, too.

 Unfortunately, even the best cover won’t get discovered if you don’t make it easy to find.
 A number of small details add up to big differences in how much traffic your video garners.

 First, use the right keywords in your title to grab the reader’s eye.
 If you’re covering a popular artist or track, be sure that information is in your title and tags.
 A boring title will get overlooked – this is a key opportunity to extend your creativity beyond your sound.

 The viewer’s first impression will be the thumbnail for your video, so choose an image carefully.
 You want a great image that never offends and draws the eye.
 Think of your thumbnail as a small ad for your sound and your image as an artist.